quham/CaseReviewer/scripts/README_ENHANCED.md

-# Enhanced PDF to Pinecone Pipeline with LLM Information Extraction
+# Enhanced PDF to PostgreSQL Pipeline with Qwen3-Embedding-8B and LLM Information Extraction

-This enhanced version of the script now includes intelligent information extraction using OpenRouter LLM calls to extract structured data from NSPCC case review PDFs.
+This enhanced version of the script now includes intelligent information extraction using OpenRouter LLM calls and the state-of-the-art Qwen3-Embedding-8B model for creating high-quality embeddings from NSPCC case review PDFs.

 ## New Features